Consequences for late payment or non-payment of taxes

 - You have paid the overdue tax in full; and

-- No waiver has been granted in the past 2 calendar years or you have paid on time in the past 2 years; and
+- No waiver has been granted in the past 2 calendar years up to date; and

 - You undertake to pay your tax by the due date in future.
 This includes taking measures to ensure that late payment will not happen again, such as signing up for GIRO.

 We will process your request within 15 working days.